JesusRondon2310/NFS-Carbon-Perfomance-Reworking/README.md

 Q: This mod buff the performance of the Improvement Mod add-on cars?
 A: No, although if you want I can make a separate mod for that.

+Q: Is it normal that when installing the Audi Lemans or M3 GTR mod I get an error?
+A: Yes, it's completely normal, don't be alarmed if you see something like `delete_node bmwm3gtre46_top` or something like that.

 ---

 "Thanks for downloading!
 If you find any bugs, report it."